 Is the Time Right?

 The very first thing you should do is to evaluate if the time is indeed right to get a commercial property.
 If you can be online based for the time being and purchase later when revenue streams are healthier, then this could prove a better option.
-Remember, you are not just buying the property, you are also kitting it out for your business.
+Remember, you are not just buying the property, you are also kitting it out for your business, including the commercial office fit out.
 You cannot compromise on this, so make sure you are able to fund the creation of your new commercial premises.

 Use a Commercial Realtor